Airbus revives plan for new single-aisle jet plant in Toulouse

 That will replace one of the original lines used for the A320, a slightly smaller and earlier model, in Toulouse.

-Airbus suspended similar plans in April last year when the global outbreak of COVID-19 forced it to cut global production.
+Airbus suspended similar plans in April last year when the outbreak of COVID-19 forced it to cut global production, angering French unions who called for the plan to stay intact.

-The new move comes as Airbus tells suppliers to be ready for a further recovery in single-aisle output to 53 jets a month by end-2022, first reported by Reuters on Tuesday.
+The new U-turn comes as Airbus tells suppliers to be ready for a further recovery in single-aisle output to 53 jets a month by end-2022, first reported by Reuters on Tuesday.

+Toulouse, where Airbus is headquartered, is one of four sites used worldwide to assemble its single-aisle planes.

+Currently only its lines in Hamburg, Germany, and Mobile in Alabama are equipped to make the A321neo, which has a dominant share of sales against large versions of Boeing's 737 MAX.

 ((tim.hepher@thomsonreuters.com; +33 1 49 49 54 52; Reuters Messaging: tim.hepher.thomsonreuters@reuters.net))